 - A batch of homemade, all-butter puffish pastry (see our website), or 250g puff pastry

-3. Melt the butter in a 20 cm frying pan with an ovenproof handle (cos it's going in the oven).
+3. Melt the butter in a 20cm ovenproof frying pan.
 Swirl in the sugar, till dissolved.

-4. Add the onions and fry over a medium heat.
-Turn now and again till just beginning to brown.
+4. Add the onions and fry them over a medium heat, turning them now and again, till just beginning to brown.

-5. Trickle the vinegar over.
-Cook till reduced down to a sticky glaze.
-Move and shake the pan occasionally so the onions don’t stick.
-Arrange the onions into a nice pattern (it’ll be the top of the tart later).
+5. Trickle over the vinegar and cook till it’s reduced down to a sticky glaze.
+Gently shake the pan occasionally so the onions don’t stick.
+Arrange the onions evenly – or into a nice pattern (it’ll be the top of the tart later).

-6. Scatter on a few thyme leaves, and a bit of salt and pepper.
-Leave to cool while you prepare the pastry.
+6. Scatter over a few thyme leaves and season with a pinch of salt and pepper.
+Take the pan off the heat and leave it to cool while you prepare the pastry.

-7. Roll out the pastry on to a lightly floured surface.
-Cut into a circle slightly larger than the pan.
-Place the pastry over the onions.
-Tuck it down the sides of the pan.
-Make two small slits for the steam to escape.
+7. Roll out the pastry on a lightly floured surface.
+Cut it into a circle slightly larger than the pan.
+Lay the pastry over the onions, tucking it down the sides of the pan.
+Make 2 small slits in the centre for the steam to escape while cooking.

-8. Bake for 25-30 mins, or till the pastry is golden and crisp.
-Leave to stand for a few mins.
-Pop a plate on the pan.
-Use oven mits to flip the tart onto the plate.
+8. Slide into the oven and bake for 25-30 mins, or till the pastry is golden and crisp.
+Let the tart stand int the pan for a few mins.
+To turn the tart out, pop a plate face-down over the top of the pan, then use oven mitts to flip the tart onto the plate.

-9. Finish with a few more thyme leaves and some salt and pepper.
-Delicious hot or cold.
+9. Finish with a few fresh thyme leaves and a little more salt and pepper.
+This tart is delicious served hot or cold.